Baltic Sea anomaly: Response

-The single sonar image provided by Ocean X has drawn criticism from a number of sources.
+The single sonar image provided by OceanX has drawn criticism from a number of sources.
 Hanumant Singh of the Woods Hole Oceanographic Institution has said that it cannot be trusted because several distortions render it "virtually useless for identifying an undersea formation".
 According to Singh, the distortions are due to a cheap inaccurate sonar instrument that was improperly wired and calibrated.
 An MSNBC report speculated that interpretations of the image as a flying saucer are likely the result of graphic outlines intended to suggest the fictional spaceship Millennium Falcon drawn onto the sonar image by tabloid newspapers.

 Scientist Charles Paull of the Monterey Bay Aquarium Research Institute told Popular Mechanics that the indistinct sonar image was more likely of a rock outcrop, sediment dropped from a fishing trawler, or even a school of fish.
 Paull characterized the story as “curious and fun, but much ado about nothing."

-Reacting to a photo published by Swedish newspaper Expressen purportedly taken by Ocean X during a dive to collect rock samples, Göran Ekberg, a marine archaeologist at Maritime Museum in Stockholm, said: "A natural, geological formation can't be ruled out.
+Reacting to a photo published by Swedish newspaper Expressen purportedly taken by OceanX during a dive to collect rock samples, Göran Ekberg, a marine archaeologist at Maritime Museum in Stockholm, said: "A natural, geological formation can't be ruled out.
 I agree the finding looks weird since it's completely circular.
 But nature has produced stranger things than that."

-Martin Jakobsson, professor of marine geology and geophysics at Stockholm University also examined the image and said, "I'm guessing it's some sort of sandstone.
+Martin Jakobsson, professor of marine geology and geophysics at Stockholm University also examined the image: "I'm guessing it's some sort of sandstone.
 But to make things clear, I've only seen the media images, and I need more material before making an official statement."
 Other experts say the image quite possibly shows a grouping of rocks deposited by ice age glaciers, or maybe pillow basalt or a moraine.

 According to Finnish planetary geomorphologist Jarmo Korteniemi, volcanic-based explanations such as a hydrothermal vent are not plausible on the Fennoscandian shield as it is a thick craton with no active volcanism after the Proterozoic, and regional bathymetry explains the "runway" formation under the anomaly as part of a larger group of similar NNW-SSE oriented mounds which occur located on the bottom of the Bothnian Sea.
 Korteniemi said the "runway" is most likely a natural rock formation, a drumlin formed by glacial action.

-Jonathan Hill of the Mars Space Flight Facility questioned the motives involved in Ocean X announcements, which included plans to take wealthy tourists in a submarine to visit the site.
-He was quoted in 2012 as saying "Whenever people make extraordinary claims, it's always a good idea to consider for a moment whether they are personally benefiting from the claim or if it's a truly objective observation."
+Jonathan Hill of the Mars Space Flight Facility questioned the motives involved in OceanX announcements, which included plans to take wealthy tourists in a submarine to visit the site.
+He was quoted in 2012: "Whenever people make extraordinary claims, it's always a good idea to consider for a moment whether they are personally benefiting from the claim or if it's a truly objective observation."
 He also suggested that it would have been simple to break off a piece and have it geologically tested, and said that test results showing it was simply rock would not have benefited Peter Lindberg.

 Lindberg suggested in a 2019 interview that there may be a possibility for a new expedition via a television production in which they are involved.